Skip to main content

 Students of Spanish will:

-• recognise the interconnected nature of societies and communities in the world and Aotearoa New Zealand and be encouraged to think of their place in and responsibility to it.
+- recognise the interconnected nature of societies and communities in Aotearoa New Zealand and the Pacific.

 Key Competencies